 Next, we will see how we can make an appointment for Italy Schengen visa in the US.

-You need to make an online appointment with the Italian embassy before you apply for Schengen visa since Italian embassy do not allow walk-ins.
+You need to make an online appointment with the Italian embassy before you apply for a Schengen visa since the Italian embassy does not allow walk-ins.

 You can make an appointment at your jurisdiction for Italy Schengen visa by clicking the link as shown below.

 When you click on the book your appointment link, you will be taken to “pretona online” website where you can make your booking

 You will need to create an account and log in with your details.
 Once you have logged in, you will see the below screen.
 Select “make your reservation” section to book your appointment.
 Follow the steps and select an available date for your appointment.